Why are you a Physician?

 If your motive was altruistic, that’s fantastic, but then WHY are you in your OWN Practice?
 WHY not just work for a hospital or large group?

-Time flies, you quickly find out grass is not as green as it looked.
+Time flies, and you quickly find out grass is not as green as it looked.
 Being in business has its own set of challenges.
-Ranging from managing human resources, paying bills and balancing books to decreasing reimbursements from payors.
+Ranging from managing human resources, paying bills, and balancing books to decreasing reimbursements from payors.
 Compound that with the fact that you seem to have ‘lost’ your life.
 Look at the first WHY – Why you chose the medical profession.
 You are probably still dedicated to your patients, but then you have sacrificed something along the way.
-You no longer have a ‘life’ or freedom to pursue your other dreams, your hobbies, spending quality time with your family.
+You no longer have a ‘life’ or freedom to pursue your other dreams, your hobbies, and spend quality time with your family.

 You embark on a Mission to Save Yourself.

 You’ve worked hard to become a Doctor.
 You’ve worked hard to establish yourself in the community and sharpen your skills.
 Your patients like you, and your peers respect you.
 Employees adore you (hopefully!).
 Your family respects you, but you need their love, not respect.
 You need time for yourself, and your family and do things that you promised yourself you’d do someday.

 In the meantime, the world of Healthcare is turning upside down.
 CMS is pressuring you to go ‘digital’.

 The general consensus is that it will, over time, improve patient care, reduce costs, and make healthcare more affordable for the overall population.
 But what about you – the Provider?
 They didn’t ask you, did they?
 Anyway, you decide to jump onto the bandwagon.

 Because if you don’t, you’ll be outdated, your reimbursements will be cut and you will miss out on the attractive ‘EHR Incentives’ that CMS is giving out – a nifty $44,000 worth (for Medicare).
 Then you convince yourself, we’re being forced to do it, so hey, why not take advantage of it?